gluester/Basalt-Skript/README.md

-Friendly reminder that everything here is completely untested by 2020 me (aswell as the one change I did recently)
+<b>Friendly reminder that everything here is completely untested by 2020 me (aswell as the one change I did recently)</b>

 # Basalt-Skript
 Basalt is a Skript API, which acts like a Skript addon, adding random things.
 End goal is to replace at least one Skript plugin.